lee-treehouse/-Tobor-/src/__TESTS__/TestFiles/Scenarios/README.md

 - `instructions_example2.txt`
 - `instructions_example3.txt`

 provide the example inputs specified in `INSTRUCTIONS.md` in the root of this project.
-Files containing the expected result are colocated with an `_expected`` suffix eg `instructions_example1_expected.txt``

 - `Configuration/instructions_example3_lowercase.txt`

 provides the instructions from 'instructions_example3.txt' with the command and its' arguments in lowercase.
-Expected results are available from files with the `expected_if_capitalise` and `expected_if_not_capitalise` suffix in their filename.

 ### Example 1